 We take our patients Eye Health very seriously here at Molsom & Associates and offer a number of clinics to help our patients should they need them.
 Below we have documented some regular eye problems and how we can help you.

-Blepharitus is an inflammation of your eyelids.
-It is caused by the meibomian gland, located in your eyelid to produce the oily part of your tear, becoming blocked and the lid becoming red and uncomfortable, this is Posterior Blepharitus.
-Anterior Blepharitus can be caused by infection and affects the outside front edge of your eyelid.
+Blepharitis is an inflammation of your eyelids.
+It is caused by the Meibomian gland, located in your eyelid to produce the oily part of your tear, becoming blocked and the lid becoming red and uncomfortable, this is Posterior Blepharitis.
+Anterior Blepharitis can be caused by infection and affects the outside front edge of your eyelid.
 Again it tends to be a condition which comes back but there are treatments.
-Warm compresses, Lid scrubs, Lubricants, oral antibiotics but your Optometrist here at Molsom & Associates will identify this and help you with a course of action.
+Warm compresses, Lid scrubs, Lubricants, oral antibiotics but your Optician, here at Molsom & Associates, will identify this and help you with a course of action.

 Glaucoma is a group of eye disease in which the optic nerve, which connects your eye to your brain, is damaged by the pressure of the fluid inside your eye.
 Risk of developing Glaucoma increases if you are aged over 40, closely related to someone with Glaucoma or you have raised pressure within your eye.
 With regular eye examinations Glaucoma can be detected early and treated.
 Chronic Glaucoma can be detected with an examination of the nerve at the back of your eye, pressure test and visual field test.
 If diagnosed you will be given drops to help control the pressure.
 Acute Glaucoma is where the drainage channels in your eyes are blocked or damaged causing pressure to rise rapidly.
 As there are no symptoms in the early stages of Glaucoma regular eye examinations are the best way to detect it.